 - Leading Issues in the Global Economy

 - Leading Issues in International Relations

 In addition to the core curriculum, students will pursue a set of concentration courses customized to reflect each scholar’s professional and academic interests.
 The concentration course offerings will fall into one of three broad fields, corresponding to Tsinghua’s schools and departments that have partnered with Schwarzman College to develop course offerings:

 - International Studies

 Concentrations developed from Public Policy courses will provide future leaders with the conceptual framework and practical skills necessary to succeed in public service and to understand the influence of public policy on business and civil society.
-The program will focus on the major policy areas of science, technology and environmental policy; public health, education, urban planning; and other emerging governance issues affecting China and developing economies around the world.
+The program will focus on the major policy areas of science, technology and environmental and energy policy; global health, urban planning; and other emerging governance issues affecting China and developing economies around the world.

 Students will sharpen their analytical skills, learn management best practices, and build the confidence and judgment needed for strong leadership.
 They will focus on identifying, addressing and finding solutions to pressing policy challenges and failures that impact current world affairs.
 The program will recruit faculty from around the world who are distinguished policy experts and/or successful public leaders.

 Economics and Business concentration courses will offer both the theory and knowledge needed to prepare scholars for careers in international finance, public policy, and economic and business development in the public and private sectors.
 Students will obtain a firm foundation in the functioning of the international economic system, with a particular focus on rapidly growing economies such as China.

 Coursework in international trade, finance and global business will ensure that students are prepared to engage in real-world issues.
 The program will recruit distinguished, publicly recognized figures to serve as visiting scholars and residents at the College.